nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * `addpolicy n/full life e/2021-12-12 p/10000 c/10 12 cl/1 t/Aviva` Adds a policy titled full life, coverage till 2021-12-12, lump sum payment of $100, commission of 10% on 12 payments, tagged Aviva, belonging to client with index 1.
 * `addpolicy n/critical illness p/30000 12 120 c/10 12 cl/2` Adds a policy titled critical illness, monthly payments of $3000, 120 total payments, commission of 10% on 12 payments, belonging to client with index 2.

-### Deleting A Policy : `deletepolicy`

-Deletes a policy from the policy list.

-Format: `deletepolicy INDEX`

-### Sorting a Policy: `sortpolicy`

-Sorts the policy list alphabetically by the order specified.

-Format: `sortpolicy SORTER`

-These are the current sorts implemented:
-* `titleasc`: Sorts the clients in ascending order based on the saved title
-* `titledsc`: Sorts the clients in descending order based on the saved title
-* `priceasc`: Sorts the clients in ascending order based on the saved payment
-* `pricedsc`: Sorts the clients in descending order based on the saved payment
-* `commasc`: Sorts the clients in ascending order based on the saved commission
-* `commdsc`: Sorts the clients in descending order based on the saved commission
-* `dateasc`: Sorts the clients in ascending order based on the saved expiry date
-* `datedsc`: Sorts the clients in descending order based on the saved expiry date

 ### Listing All Policies : `listpolicy`

 Shows a list of all policies.